Celebrating 50 Years of History

-As of 2012, The Bohemian represents 48 years of Notre Dame de Namur University's creative history.
+In 2014, The Bohemian turns 50 years old, representing decades of Notre Dame de Namur University's creative history.
 The cornerstone was laid in 1964 with the first volume of the College of Notre Dame’s foreign language department’s literary journal Babel.

 In 1978, students agreed to rename the journal CAT FEET.
 The name alludes to Carl Sandburg’s poem “Fog” which adequately describes the majestic and sometimes eerie fog seen from the NDNU campus rolling inland over the Pacific coastal range.
 A surviving 1981 copy of CAT FEET explains that “CAT FEET, a magazine of poetry and prose, is a non-profit literary journal dedicated to the publication of original poetry and prose by new writers.
 CAT FEET is published twice yearly.”